5 Packaging Design Tips for Better Branding

-Eco-friendly packaging designs become more and more popular.
+Eco-friendly packaging designs have become more and more popular.

 That is why, if you want to show that you do care about people, use eco-friendly packaging design solutions.

-You may do it in either ordinary or creative way.
+You may do it in either an ordinary or creative way.

 Instead of using just grey eco-friendly packaging, they decided to go with a half-wooden packaging.